Hi all,

 First to come to mind: hero design and tech to implement new abilities is one area we'll keep working on for sure.
 I really want to get back to some creative direction and branding work as well.

-And of course, working out the last kinks that are interfering with client stability: no-one likes a crash (those do like to crop up...).
+And of course, working out the last issues that are interfering with client stability: no-one likes a crash (those do like to crop up...).
 Maybe we will be able to drop the 'technical' modifier on alpha soon.
-The client has come a long way in the last year.

-Thanks to our testers for their time and patience in helping us get this far!
+Thanks to our early testers for their time and patience in helping us get this far!

 Talk soon,